If Function In Python: To Make A Conditional Statement

 print("This number is negative.")

-• Boolean Logic: Combining conditions using and, or, and not can help in crafting more complex conditional statements that cater to nuanced requirements.
+can help in crafting more complex conditional statements that cater to nuanced requirements. -

-• Nested if Statements: Placing an if statement within another if statement allows for checking a series of conditions in a more granular way.
-This is particularly useful in scenarios where the outcome depends on multiple layers of conditions being met.
+statement allows for checking a series of conditions in a more granular way.
+This is particularly useful in scenarios where the outcome depends on multiple layers of conditions being met. -

 message = "Positive" if number > 0 else "Non-positive"